How Freelancers Are Taxed in Portugal (Simple Guide)

 Many freelancers plan only for IRS and then get caught by Social Security outflows.

-You should treat Social Security as a fixed “monthly cost of operating” and provision for it monthly.
+You should treat Social Security as a fixed monthly cost of operating after your first year of activity and provision for it monthly.

 3) VAT: Do you need to charge it?